ETFdb Logo

 Some popular physical gold ETFs include:

-• SPDR Gold Trust (GLD A-)
+• SPDR Gold Trust (GLD B)

-• iShares Gold Trust (IAU A-)
+• iShares Gold Trust (IAU B-)

-• ETFS Physical Swiss Gold Shares ETF (SGOL A)
+• ETFS Physical Swiss Gold Shares ETF (SGOL A-)

 Content continues below advertisement